 The Parochial Church Council (PCC) takes seriously its responsibility to protect and safeguard the welfare of children, young people and vulnerable adults.
 The PCC will embed the Church of England Policy which is based on 5 foundations and 6 overarching policy commitments alongside the Diocese Safeguarding policy and procedures.

 Here at All Saints, we understand the importance of protecting children and vulnerable adults from harm and a safeguarding culture underpins every aspect of our church life.
 Please click here to see our policy, procedures and code of practice.
-If you have any concerns or queries please contact Rev Nick Leggett or our Parish Safeguarding Officers, Alison Andrews or Bridget Robb.
+If you have any concerns or queries please contact Rev Nick Leggett or our Parish Safeguarding Officer, Alison Andrews.